 Dr. Jason Carthen, a 1989 Scott High School graduate, spoke to current Scott students recently about the necessity of staying in school and obtaining a college degree.
 The former player for the National Football League's New England Patriots has established a fund for Scott students in connection with the Toledo Public Schools Foundation.

 Guidelines: Please keep your comments smart and civil.
 Don't attack other readers personally, and keep your language decent.
-If a comment violates these standards or our privacy statement or visitor's agreement, click the "X" in the upper right corner of the comment box to report abuse.
-To post comments, you must be a Facebook member.
+Comments that violate these standards, or our privacy statement or visitor's agreement, are subject to being removed and commenters are subject to being banned.
+To post comments, you must be a registered user on toledoblade.com.
 To find out more, please visit the FAQ.